 Now, let me posit something else.

-Evolution was something that, there was biological evolution.
+Evolution was something that, there was biological evolution, we were taught about how certain organisms adapt.

-It wasn't called evolution as evolution's taught today.
+It wasn't called evolution as evolution is taught today.

 We were never taught that there was cross-species evolution.